Farid-Karimli/IdeAgent/README.md

 # Project Overview

-I want to automate exploring research directions on a topic.
-I want to set up an agentic system to help explore and evaluate possible research directions in the herbaria identification.
-I'm thinking of two agents that communicate with each other, and iteratively work towards a comprehensive roadmap of research ideas (on a topic that the user provides) and what each one entails.
+Automate exploring research directions on a topic.
+The goal is to set up an agentic system to help explore and evaluate possible research directions for a user-provided research topic.
+Think of a few agents communicating with each other, and iteratively work towards a comprehensive roadmap of research ideas and what each one entails.

-## Proposed design
+## Current design

 ### Agent 1: Idea Generator